thegoija/py-opensonic/README.md

 As you can see, it's really pretty simple.
 If you use the documentation provided in the library:

-    pydoc libsonic.connection
+    pydoc libopensonic.connection

-or the api docs on subsonic.org (listed above), you should be able to make use of your server without too much trouble.
+or the api docs on opensubsonic.netlify.app (listed above), you should be able to make use of your server without too much trouble.

 Right now, only plain old dictionary structures are returned.

-The plan for a later release includes the following:
+I may choose to do any of the following things on the original author's TODO list:
 * Proper object representations for Artist, Album, Song, etc.
 * Lazy access of members (the song objects aren't created until you want to do something with them)
+However, I want to try and use the presented API first.

 ## TODO ##